unconed/ShaderGraph.js/README.md

 </script>
 ```

-We'll assume these scripts are already loaded from the DOM into variables.
+ShaderGraph auto-loads the scripts from the DOM into variables.
 We build the graph using the provided factory, passing in the pieces of GLSL code:

 ![Example nodes](https://raw.github.com/unconed/ShaderGraph.js/master/misc/nodes.png)

 ```
 var factory = new ShaderGraph.Factory();
 var graph = factory
-  .material(vertex1, fragment1)
+  .material('vertex1', 'fragment1')
-  .snippet(fragment2)
+  .snippet('fragment2')
-  .material(vertex3, fragment3)
+  .material('vertex3', 'fragment3')
   .end();
 ```